 Big Data MOOCs on Coursera

 Avi Ma’ayan PhD is the course director for two massive open online courses (MOOCs) on the Coursera platform.
-As of December 2019, over 138,000 unique visitors and a combined total of over 25,000 students enrolled for these two courses and 195,000 video lectures were viewed.
+As of December 2019, over 138,000 unique visitors and a combined total of over 25,000 students enrolled for these two MOOCs.

 Big Data Science with the BD2K-LINCS Data Coordination and Integration Center

 The BD2K-LINCS Data Coordination and Integration Center (DCIC) was commissioned to organize, analyze, visualize and integrate LINCS data with other publicly available relevant resources.
 In this course, we introduce the various Centers that collect data for LINCS, describing the experimental data procedures and the various data types.
 We will then cover the design and collection of metadata and how metadata is linked to ontologies.
 Additionally, basic data processing and data normalization methods to clean and harmonize LINCS data will be presented.
 This will follow a discussion about how the data is served as RESTful APIs and JSON, and for this we will cover concepts from client-server computing.
 Most importantly, the course will focus on various bioinformatics methods of analysis including: unsupervised clustering, gene-set enrichment analyses, Bayesian integration, network visualization, and supervised machine learning applications to LINCS data and other relevant Big Data from molecular biomedicine.

 Network Analysis in Systems Biology